-MYANMAR

-From this training, I gained a lot of useful experiences about gender, disability and development: the meaning of Disability Awareness Training (DAT) and Disability Equality Training (DET) with various experiences from different countries, the relationship between disability and development, the characteristic of effective and sustainable movement on accessibility, education and employment.

-It was positive for me to know how to promote SHGs/SHOs.
+MYANMAR From this training, I gained a lot of useful experiences about gender, disability and development: the meaning of Disability Awareness Training (DAT) and Disability Equality Training (DET) with various experiences from different countries, the relationship between disability and development, the characteristic of effective and sustainable movement on accessibility, education and employment.
+It was positive for me to know how to promote SHGs/ SHOs.
 Information about ASEAN with basic principles, the Charter, pillars, and structures were also important.
 By playing a leading role, I learned how to set up and manage the goals.
-Through the training, we got the hang of how to advocate gender equality in our decision-making body.
+Through the training, we got the hang of how to advocate gender equality in our decisionmaking body.
 With many ideas to promote gender equality, we can empower women with disabilities.

-Nandar New Oo (Ms.) EC member and trainer of Computing Class and English Language Class Myanmar Physically Handicapped Association

-INDONESIA

-I have a lot of challenges and also barriers to deal with.
-According to my understanding as a person with a disability, we have to fight to get our equal rights and opportunities in our society.
+Nandar New Oo (Ms.) EC member and trainer of Computing Class and English Language Class Myanmar Physically Handicapped Association INDONESIA I have a lot of challenges and also barriers to deal with.
+According to my and opportunities in our society.
 There is some kind of stigma that women with disabilities cannot do anything.
 I am trying to prove that that kind of prejudice is wrong.
 Barriers can be removed with actions.
-I have challenged myself to achieve the best in many fields such as: academic (I am still doing my master program), employment (I am working at an international ICT company right now) and social life (I can mingle with my colleagues, friends, and other people very well).
+I have challenged (I am still doing my master program), employment (I am working at an international ICT company right now) and social life (I can mingle with my colleagues, friends, and other people very well).
 Together with the organization that I belong to, I can face the reality.
 If we have good records, people in society will support our organization.
 We believe that women with disabilities can live our life independently as persons without disabilities.

-Angkie Yudistia (Ms.)

-Demand Program

-Sehjira Deaf Organization

-The topic of Community-based Rehabilitation (CBR) was also discussed as one of the most effective approaches which can lead to poverty alleviation of women with disabilities and their family members.
+Angkie Yudistia (Ms.) Demand Program Sehjira Deaf Organization The topic of Community-based Rehabilitation (CBR) was also discussed as one of the most effective approaches which can lead to poverty alleviation of women with disabilities and their family members.
 By addressing many different issues at the international level, training participants expressed their commitment to any kind of positive partnership to promote equal rights of women with disabilities.

-Disobility Movement in the Asia-Pacific Region

-CBR Activities through the National Rehabilitation Center

-Recently the disability issue is a priority topic in Mongolia.
-Since 1999, the National Rehabilitation Center, which consists of 4 different departments, has been the main organization in the field of vocational and medical rehabilitation for persons with disabilities.
+CBRActivities through the National Rehabilitation Center Recently the disability issue is a priority topic in Mongolia.
+Since 1999, the National Rehabilitation Center, which consists of 4 different departments, vocational and medical rehabilitation for persons with disabilities.
 Among other departments, Community Development Department implements Community-based Rehabilitation (CBR) programs funded by Italian Association Amici di Raoul Follereau (AIFO), a NGO based in Italy.
 So far the CBR program covers 18 aimags (provinces) and 8 districts in Mongolia.
-In the next 3 years, the program will cover all aimags (provinces) in all over Mongolia.
+In the next 3 years, the program will cover all aimags (prov-

+Training on Souvenir Making inces) in all over Mongolia.
 Many trainings such as inclusive education training, and souvenir making training for persons with disabilities, their family members and supports have been organized.

-Training on Souvenir Making

 We hope to increase the participation of persons with disabilities actively to raise public awareness.

-Nyamsuvd Batmagnai (Ms.) Foreign Relations Officer, National Rehabilitation Center

-Setting up the First Self-Advocate Group through the Workshop on Intellectual Disability
+Nyamsuvd Batmagnai (Ms.) Setting up the First-Self-Advocate Group the First-Self-Advocate Group the First-Self-Advocate Group the Workshop on Intellectual Disability MYANMAR

-MYANMAR